a-kipp/RP2040-CAN-Driver/README.md

 A driver to run the MCP2515.
-RTR is not yet working.
+Not for use yet.
+RTR is not working.